 This has become the basis of our approach to SaaS content marketing for our clients.

-Before we could tailor this framework to support HelloSign’s specific growth goals, we need to get a clear view of their ideal buyer.
-That meant learning everything we could about their customers’ pain points, needs, and influences on their buying decision.
+Before we could tailor this framework to support HelloSign’s specific growth goals, we need a clear view of their potential customers and their ideal customer profile (ICP).
+That meant learning everything we could about their paying customers’ pain points, needs, and influences on their buying decision.

 How well do you know your customers?

-In addition to researching market trends and tracking how users interact with your product, it’s worthwhile to ask customers for input directly.
+In addition to researching market trends and tracking the user experience and buying journey for your product, it’s worthwhile to ask customers for input directly.

 When it comes to creating content that speaks to your audience, knowing your customers—who they are, what challenges are they facing, and what motivates them—is crucial.